jparyani/mediagoblin/docs/source/deploying.rst

 .. note::

-   As of |version|, MediaGoblin has a rapid development pace.
+   MediaGoblin is still developing rapidly.
 As a result the following instructions recommend installing from the ``master`` branch of the git repository.
 Eventually production deployments will want to transition to running from more consistent releases.